What is DBT Therapy

 Over the past decade, extensive research has been done to validate the effectiveness of DBT for various psychological issues and disorders.
 These findings have consistently demonstrated that DBT therapy is highly successful in lessening suicidal behavior, non-suicidal self-injury, psychiatric hospitalization, treatment dropout, substance use, binge eating, anger, anxiety, and depression.
 DBT works to make notable improvements in overall social functioning.

 Several studies have demonstrated the positive impact of DBT in reducing the adverse consequences Borderline Personality Disorder, posttraumatic stress disorder (PTSD), self-harm, and suicidality .

 - A controlled trial conducted in an institutional setting used DBT to treat female participants exhibiting deliberate self-harm (DSH) behaviors.
 After receiving a full, one-year DBT treatment program, the participants showed a significant reduction in DSH during the course of therapy as well as at the 6-month follow-up.
 In addition, participants demonstrated a reduction in dissociative experiences, an increase in survival and coping beliefs, improvement in depressive symptoms, reduced suicidal ideation, and decreased impulsivity.

-- Another study led by Linehan suggests DBT may be effective in reducing suicide attempts .
-Findings demonstrated that those who received DBT were 50% less likely to attempt suicide, had less psychiatric hospitalizations, and were more likely to continue treatment compared to those who received therapy from professionals considered to be experts in the treatment of suicide.
+- Another study led by Linehan suggests DBT Therapy may be effective in reducing suicide attempts .
+Findings demonstrated that those who received DBT were 50% less likely to attempt suicide.
+They also had less psychiatric hospitalizations and were more likely to continue treatment compared to those who received therapy from professionals considered to be experts in the treatment of suicide.